 I personally love a crew neck better than a v-neck, and I’m not a big fan of the pocket tee.
 It also has to be long enough to tuck in and to peek out from under a sweater.
-Here’s were my fave t-shirt finds:
+I have one white tee shirt, and then three cashmere tees.

 When it’s cooler, I add a sweater—but picking the perfect sweater is truly an art form.
 Thus far, my base layers and my tees could be worn for every possible activity.
 Not so easy to find with sweaters.
 But I was determined to have thick, quality sweaters that could be worn over leggings or jeans while camping or over leggings or jeans with heels for daywear.

 So I came up with a rule for my sweaters: they had to be made primary of wool (like 75% or up).
 Wool is as versatile as a fabric can come (and it’s totally what the settlers were wearing when they climbed up Yosemite).
 You’ll notice that outdoor wear companies like Patagonia make most of their sweaters using wool and that’s because as a fiber, it’s naturally breathable and has wicking properties.